 – I am so amazed by his singing.

 A belligerent tone is typically used when a writer wants to express anger or irritation.
 This type of tone is often aggressive and can be frightening, depending on the circumstances.
-A belligerent tone usually means that the speaker feels they are being wronged in some way.
 It often means that someone is expressing their thoughts as if they were screaming at somebody else.
 Writing with a belligerent tone might include swear words.

 Examples of sentences with a belligerent tone include: